Managing Fear and Anxiety at Bedtime

 in this post:

-Between the ages of 2-3, many toddlers will experience a heightened level of fear and anxiety.
-They go through a big developmental leap in their imagination but their ability to distinguish between reality and fantasy doesn’t quite match up!
-Cue the sudden influx of questions about monsters!
-Although many infants will have some grip on the idea that something isn’t real, they haven’t developed the skill set to be able to calm the anxious thoughts and rationalize the fear.
-At times like bedtime and through the night this can feel particularly scary for them.
+Although many children will have some grip on the idea that something isn’t real, they still haven’t developed the skill set to be able to calm the anxious thoughts and rationalize the fear.
+At times like bedtime and overnight, this can feel particularly scary for them.
 For parents, this can seem daunting to navigate!
-You want to help your child but you don’t want to make the fear worse.
+You want to help your child and talk them through it but you don’t want to make the fear worse.
 These are my top tips for helping you through this period having been through it with my eldest two!

 1. Reassurance